-Where there is co-ownership of real property the parties will hold the property as either joint tenants or tenants in common.
+Where there is co-ownership of real property the parties will hold the property as either:

 A co-owner may make an application to the Court for a trustee to be appointed to sell the property.
 The application will be brought under Section 38 of the Property Law Act 1974 in Queensland.
 Bringing an application will involve costs which will increase in the event that the application is opposed.

 Owning property as a tenant in common protects your share in the agreed proportion.
 It is presumed that you are free to sell or transfer your share.
 You may also leave your share of the property in your Will in accordance with your wishes.
 If a tenant in common passes away, their share of the property passes per the instructions in their Will.
 For this reason, it is important to have a valid and enforceable Will if you own property as a tenant in common.